alexbol99/flatten-offset/README.md

 # Offset polygon

 This package implements algorithm of equidistant offset of polygon.
-It relies on the  [flatten-js](<https://github.com/alexbol99/flatten-js>) library and its polygon model, which is multi polygon comprised from a number of islands and holes.
+It relies on the  [flatten-js](<https://github.com/alexbol99/flatten-js>) library and its polygon model.
-See [this](https://beta.observablehq.com/@alexbol99/flattenjs-tutorials-polygons) interactive notebook for more  details.

-Algorithm is based on the idea of morphological offset, when each edge of the polygon is mapped to its offset, and then [boolean operation](https://github.com/alexbol99/flatten-boolean-op) performed between original contour and offset edges.
+Algorithm based on the idea of morphological offset, when each edge of the polygon is mapped to its offset, and then [boolean operation](https://github.com/alexbol99/flatten-boolean-op) performed between original contour and offset edges.
 When offset value is positive, offset edges are unified with original contour, when negative - they are subtracted from original contour.